oracle-livelabs/oci-migration/ecc-hol/query/run-dataload.md

 Jobs should be submitted from EBS concurrent program and hence the tracking should be exposed to the concurrent program job.
 Concurrent program keeps polling the status of the job from ECC and display the current status of the job

-* Login in EBS (From the browser navigate to http://apps.example.com:8000) using below credentials:
+1. Login in EBS (From the browser navigate to http://apps.example.com:8000) using below credentials:

  <pre><span class="hljs-attribute">
 Username: eccuser
 Password: welcome1
 </span></code></pre></li>

-* Once you login, navigate to "Payables Manager" and then to "Payables Command Center"
+2. Once you login, navigate to "Payables Manager" and then to "Payables Command Center"

    ![Image alt text](images/validateeccuser.png)

-* Change the function id to <b>1011696</b> in the url as indicated in the image below and hit enter
+3. Change the function id to **1011696** in the url as indicated in the image below and hit enter

    ![Image alt text](images/eccuser3.png)

-* You will see the below "Schedule request" page
+4. You will see the below "Schedule request" page

    ![Image alt text](images/eccuser4.png)

-* Choose "Payables Command Center Data Load" in the Program name by copying it from below and pasting in the Program Name
+5. Choose "Payables Command Center Data Load" in the Program name by copying it from below and pasting in the Program Name
 <pre><button class="copy-button" title="Copy text to clipboard">Copy</button><code class="hljs apache"><span class="copy-code"><span class="hljs-attribute">Payables Command Center Data Load
 </span></code></pre></li>

-* You should see the below screen
+6. You should see the below screen

    ![Image alt text](images/ipl1.png)
-* Go to "Parameters" tab and then select <b>FULL_LOAD</b> as Load Type and Click "Continue"
+7. Go to "Parameters" tab and then select **FULL_LOAD** as Load Type and Click "Continue"

    ![Image alt text](images/ipl2.png)
-* Click "Submit"
+8. Click "Submit"
    ![Image alt text](images/ipl3.png)
-* You should see the below screen once the data load is successful
+9. You should see the below screen once the data load is successful

    ![Image alt text](images/ipl4.png)
-* You can track the dataload
+10. You can track the dataload
    ![Image alt text](images/ipl5.png)
-* Or You can also track the dataload by copying the Concurrent Program ID then navigating to ECC Developer i.e., (Navigating to http://apps.example.com:8000/ecc) and then to Data Load Tracking Page using admin credentials provided below:
+11. Or You can also track the dataload by copying the Concurrent Program ID then navigating to ECC Developer i.e., (Navigating to http://apps.example.com:8000/ecc) and then to Data Load Tracking Page using admin credentials provided below:

  <pre><span class="hljs-attribute">
 Username: eccadmin
 Password: welcome1
 </span></code></pre></li>

-* You can check the respective job using the Concurrent Program ID, as shown in below image
+12. You can check the respective job using the Concurrent Program ID, as shown in below image

 ![Image alt text](images/ipl6.png)